We're here to help

 All statistics are up-to-date at the time of publishing.

-• Small businesses (including micro-businesses) are the largest group in terms of population, at 5.45 million, accounting for 99.2% of the UK's businesses
+• Small businesses (including micro-businesses) are the largest group in terms of size (5.45 million).
+They make up 99.2% of the UK's businesses.

-• The second-largest group are non-employing businesses (ie sole traders) of which there are four million.
-This is followed by medium-sized businesses (37,800) and large businesses (8,250)
+• The second-largest group are 'non-employing businesses' (ie sole traders) of which there are 4 million.
+This is followed by medium-sized businesses (37,800) and large businesses (8,250).

-• If you count both sole traders and employing micro-businesses, the UK has 5.2 million micro-businesses.
+• If you count both sole traders and micro-businesses with employees, the UK has 5.2 million micro-businesses in total

 Small difference?